outfox/.github/profile/README.md

 Use our small modules & packages to do things creatively, quickly, and without weighing you and your codebase down.

-## ... open to friendly ⤜contributions⤏
+## ... open source & open to friendly ⤜contributions⤏

 We're a rag-tag, inclusive, welcoming assemblage of passionate contributors.
-Demos, ideas, libraries - would you like to help us make something documented and coded to a high standard of quality and playfulness?
+Demos, ideas, libraries - would you like to help us make something well-documented and coded to a high standard of quality and playfulness?

 Or if you just wanna build something wild for a game jam, that's cool too.
 We're always down for friendly collaboration: